martinmhan/tweet-app-api/README.md

 # Summary
-This is a tweeting app API I built with a couple of learning goals in mind: 1) familiarize myself with architectural design principles (see Design Features below), and 2) learn new tech along the way (Go, gRPC, RabbitMQ).
-The API's functionality is simple - you can create a user, log in, create a tweet, and follow other users to view their tweet.
-However, I wanted to practice designing an efficient backend system all the while learning to write idiomatic Go.
+This is a tweeting app API I built with a couple of learning goals in mind: 1) familiarize myself with some architectural design patterns (see Design Features below), and 2) learn new tech along the way (Go, gRPC, RabbitMQ).
+The API's functionality is straightfoward - you can create a user, log in, create a tweet, and follow other users to view their tweets - all stuff that could be built with a simple REST API.
+However, I wanted to practice designing a different style of backend system all the while learning to write idiomatic Go.
 Technologies used include Go, gRPC, RabbitMQ, and MongoDB.

 # Design Features:
   - [Event Driven Architecture (EDA)](https://en.wikipedia.org/wiki/Event-driven_architecture)